arthi2900/app1/docs/prd.md

 - **Backend Validation**: Server-side validation to ensure teacher can only access own data
 - **SQL Queries**: All queries include WHERE created_by = :teacher_id filter
 - **API Endpoints**: Protected with authentication and authorization middleware
-- **Error Handling**: Return 403 Forbidden if teacher attempts to access other teachers' data
+- **Error Handling**: Return403 Forbidden if teacher attempts to access other teachers' data

 ### 7.5 Question Paper Management Interface